 Smiling from ear to ear on a HolyMama retreat on Ibiza

-My nearly nine year old daughter Annoushka and I are sat under a giant lemon tree at Aubergine, a flower-filled farm to fork restaurant and boutique, enjoying the warmth of the sunshine and the anticipation of ice cold home-made lemonades.
+My nearly nine-year-old daughter Annoushka and I are sitting under a giant lemon tree at Aubergine, a flower-filled farm to fork restaurant and boutique, enjoying the warmth of the sunshine and the anticipation of ice cold home-made lemonades.
 ‘I love you mummy,’ Annoushka says, as she puts her arms around me.
 Aww!
 I feel full to bursting with happiness as I hug her back.
 ‘I love you too’.

 We’re having a mother and daughter afternoon during our Holy Mama retreat week in the quieter north of Ibiza, and it’s the space and time the week has given us so far that’s enabled us to share such heart-warming moments and feel truly connected.
 We’re already tanned, wearing some new bohemian Ibiza-style playsuits and grinning happily from ear to ear.

 Created by Swiss English author and mother of three Claudia Spahr, HolyMama runs group retreats for mothers on Ibizas (and sometimes dads too) at two neighbouring white washed private villas draped in bright pink bougainvillea with a swimming pool each and lovely extensive grounds.
 They’re particularly good for mums with babies and toddlers, but also with older children during school holidays, and we’re here during May half term when the flowers are in bloom, its sunny and warm, and Ibiza’s seasonal markets are just starting to open.